-The assistant professor phase lasts six years, during which time the faculty member will be expected to prove his or her worth to the institution through excellent teaching, research, or service.
+The assistant professor phase lasts five to six years, during which time the faculty member will be expected to prove their capabilities to the institution through excellent teaching, research, advising, and service.
 After the professor's performance is evaluated through a vigorous external and internal review, indefinite tenure may be awarded.
 Tenure carries the prize of freedom to pursue a physics career forever with a degree of independence unattainable in virtually any other setting.
 It also carries responsibility to work even harder to keep research current and vibrant, and to take on leadership roles.
-Tenured professors will work with young people and with cutting edge science every day—few people are so lucky!
+Tenured professors will work with young people and with cutting edge science every day.

 In fact--fewer than 20% of all physics PhD graduates eventually end up in tenured faculty roles.